A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: A metaphysical approach

-Note that, for evidence in the usual sense, any observations experienced by the scientist are indeed abstractions also.
-For example, in examining an object, photons reflected from its surface can interact in the eye to produce a signal in the brain, and the interpretation of such a signal is an object of an entirely different nature to that of the actual photons themselves- much observational data is, in fact, discarded, and most crucially, the observation is then fitted into an abstract framework constructed in the mind.
 In a very proper sense, the more abstract is the more tangible to experience, and the more material is the more alien to experience.
-Therefore, it seems reasonable to suggest that a definition of evidence in familiar scientific settings is already equivalent to evidence in an entirely mathematical framework; in fact, the distinction between the two is purely convention.
+Therefore, it seems reasonable to suggest that a definition of evidence in familiar scientific settings may already be equivalent to evidence in an entirely mathematical framework, and that the distinction between the two may be a matter of convention.

+Upon clarifying the type of logical evidence that is admissible for inquiry of mathematical objects, we then use a newly-developed projective algebra as a logical tool, demonstrating through Cantor’s Paradox that no single universe can contain all such abstractions, as the power set of any universe exceeds its capacity.
+This logical necessity proves the existence of abstract entities outside our universe, which we interpret as residing in external universes that are \emph{not} physical spacetime continua, but realms of \emph{mathematical structure}.
+This offers a philosophically grounded argument that relies solely on logic, the only admissible evidence for extra-universal entities.

+\textbf{Summary}\\ To summarise and encapsulate the final thesis and import of this work that will follow from the presentation of the formalism, we will find \emph{there is no logically consistent way to define a universe that includes all abstractions (such as mathematical objects), and that such a claim need only rely on logic to prove it}.
+That is, objects outside the present universe can be proved to exist using a self-consistency definition, and that constitutes the only evidence that would be allowed in this case.